NathanBak/astra_esp8266/README.md

 # astra_esp8266
-Access a Cassandra database from an ESP8266
+Access a Cassandra database from an ESP8266 or ESP32